pyralspite413/CS1632_Fall2021/exercises/Supplement1/README.md

 stack_overflow.c:17!
 That is where the out of bounds array access happens.
 Below that line is the stack trace so we know the calling context.

-stack_pointer_return.c is another buggy program with a common error where a function returns a pointer to a local array.
+stack_pointer_return.c is another buggy program with a common memory error where a function returns a pointer to a local array.
 When the function returns, the local array is deallocated with the rest of the function frame as it is now out of scope, thereby leaving the pointer dangling.
-It leads to a segmentation
-fault:
+Similar to the stack overflow memory error, accessing dangling pointers results in **undefined behavior** according to the C language specifications.
+The particular version of GCC installed on the machine (GCC 9.3.0) chose to set this dangling pointer to a null pointer before returning from the function bar() rather than leaving it dangling (which is a good choice).
+So, you get deterministic behavior in this case --- it's just that accessing a null pointer results in a segmentation fault:

 ```
 $ ./stack_pointer_return.bin
 Segmentation fault (core dumped)
-$ ./stack_pointer_return.bin
-Segmentation fault (core dumped)
-$ ./stack_pointer_return.bin
-Segmentation fault (core dumped)
 ```

-Let's see if ASAN is able to find this bug:
+Old versions of GCC and some other compilers would just leave the pointer dangling which would cause an access of a dangling pointer.
+So what happens then?
+Well, the pointer is dangling because the memory that it used to point to is deallocated.
+That piece of memory eventually gets reallocated to hold other values (in this case, when a new stack frame is allocated).
+If that value is an address, you would get nondeterministic behavior.

+In any case, it is a memory error that needs to be fixed!
+So let's see if ASAN can help us this time as well:

 ```
 $ ./stack_pointer_return.asan